-The track has been designed by go-to Indycar street circuit guru, Tony Cotman, whose NZR Consulting Company has also been responsible for layouts at Baltimore, Edmonton, Sao Paulo and the aborted Boston Indycar race, among others.
+The track was designed by go-to IndyCar street circuit guru, Tony Cotman, whose NZR Consulting Company has also been responsible for layouts at Baltimore, Edmonton, Sao Paulo and the aborted Boston IndyCar race, among others.
 Cotman had actually been considering designs for the Nashville race for a number of years but, with city officials initially reluctant to allow use of the Korean Veteran's Memorial Bridge, felt the resulting designs were too 'Mickey Mouse' to be suitable for racing.
 Happily, this constraint was removed when the race deal was finally announced.

 Turn 1 of the new course is where the action is expected to focus, with an 80 feet wide corner entry being among the widest on the calendar.
 For that reason there will be a number of grandstands located in the area.

-Work is ongoing on resurfacing some of the roads that will make up the track took place in the lead up to the first race in 2021, along with some alterations to the infrastructure which will be required for safety.
-Betweens Turn 1 and 2 are a particular focus as construction vehicles for a new hotel have taken a heavy toll on the existing road surface, while there's also some widening schedules in front of the stadium between Turns 3 and 4.
+Work to resurface some of the roads which make up the track took place in the lead up to the first race in 2021, along with some alterations to the infrastructure which were required for safety.
+The section between Turn 1 and 2 was a particular focus as construction vehicles for a new hotel had taken a heavy toll on the existing road surface, while there was also some widening in front of the stadium between Turns 3 and 4.

-Further resurfacing is also needed in the Turn 7-10 area, while Cotman confirms there will also be some grinding required to iron out some bumps.
+Further resurfacing was also needed in the Turn 7-10 area, with Cotman confirming ahead of the event that some surface grinding was required to iron out some bumps.